Poko-Apps/CodMDumper/README.md

-# CodMDumper
+# About
-This is public repo of CodM Dumper binary
+This is CodMDumper that can dump libil2cpp.so of call of duty mobile.
+Specifically made for codm .

+# Download